home / skills / openclaw / openclaw / voice-call

 Overview

-This skill lets your AI assistant start and manage voice calls via the OpenClaw voice-call plugin.
-It supports Twilio, Telnyx, Plivo, or a mock provider for local development.
-Use it to initiate calls, speak during an active call, check status, and end calls programmatically.
+This skill lets your AI assistant start and manage voice calls using the OpenClaw voice-call plugin.
+It supports Twilio, Telnyx, Plivo, or a mock provider for development.
+Use it to initiate outbound calls, speak messages during a call, check call status, and end calls programmatically or from the CLI.

 How this skill works